menu

 Setting & Lifestyle

-Because of many things, Kingston Springs is a great place for families with children to consider.
-First of all, many other families with children live here, making Kingston Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Kingston Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Kingston Springs is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Kingston Springs’s overall crime rate is lower than average for the country.

 Demographics

-The citizens of Kingston Springs are very well educated compared to the average community in the nation: 39.64% of adults in Kingston Springs have a bachelor's degree or even advanced degree.
+The education level of Kingston Springs citizens is very high relative to the national average among all cities (21.84%): 39.64% of adults in Kingston Springs have a bachelor's degree or even advanced degree.

 The per capita income in Kingston Springs in 2022 was $44,830, which is wealthy relative to Tennessee and the nation.
 This equates to an annual income of $179,320 for a family of four.
 However, Kingston Springs contains both very wealthy and poor people as well.